abhishek692001/rock-paper-scissors/README.md

-# Rock Paper Scissors 3D Chrome Extension
+# Rock Paper Scissors Chrome Extension

-A fun and interactive Chrome extension that lets you play the classic game of Rock Paper Scissors with 3D hand animations.
+A fun and interactive Rock Paper Scissors game as a Chrome extension, featuring multiple game modes with different visual styles.

 ## Features

-### Two Game Modes
+- **Three Game Modes**: Choose between Advanced 3D, Simple 3D, and Emoji Style
-- **Advanced 3D Mode**: Detailed hand models with complex finger animations
+- **Interactive 3D Hands**: Realistic hand models in the Advanced 3D mode
-- **Simple 3D Mode**: Clean CSS-based 3D visuals that work on any system
-- Easy switch between modes with a single click
+- **Cute Emoji Style**: Colorful and playful emoji-like hand gestures
+- **Sound Effects**: Audio feedback for a more immersive experience
+- **Score Tracking**: Keep track of wins and losses
+- **Compact Design**: Fits perfectly in a popup window without scrolling
+- **Responsive Design**: Works on different screen sizes

+## Game Modes

-### 3D Hand Animations
+### Advanced 3D
-- Realistic 3D hand models that show rock, paper, and scissors gestures
+- Uses Three.js for realistic 3D hand models
-- Smooth animations during gameplay
+- Full WebGL implementation for a premium experience
+- Detailed hand meshes and lighting

+### Simple 3D
-- CSS 3D transforms for reliable rendering across all browsers
+- CSS-based 3D effects for better compatibility

-### Smart Fallback System
-- Automatically detects if 3D rendering is available
-- Gracefully falls back to a simplified version if:
-  - WebGL is not supported by your browser
+- Works even when WebGL is not available
-  - Three.js fails to load
-  - Any other 3D initialization issues occur
+- Stylish gesture representations

-### Game Mechanics
+### Emoji Style
-- Play against a computer opponent with random selection
-- Score tracking that persists during your session
-- Intuitive interface with clear feedback on wins, losses, and draws
-- Reset button to start a new game

-### Lightweight and Fast
-- Optimized code for smooth performance
-- No external dependencies
+- Cute and colorful emoji-like interface
+- Playful animations and effects
+- Fun sound effects
-- Clean, responsive design that works on any Chrome installation
+- Kid-friendly design

 ## How to Play

-1. Click the extension icon in your Chrome toolbar
-2. Choose your preferred mode (Advanced 3D or Simple 3D)
+1. Select your preferred game mode using the dropdown menu
+2. Click "Let's Play" (in Emoji mode) or just select a gesture to begin
-3. Select your move by clicking Rock, Paper, or Scissors
+3. Choose Rock, Paper, or Scissors by clicking the corresponding button
-4. Watch as the 3D hands change to show your choice and the computer's choice
+4. Watch the animation and see who wins
-5. See who wins based on the classic rules:
-   - Rock crushes Scissors
-   - Scissors cuts Paper
-   - Paper covers Rock
-6. Keep track of your score at the top of the game
+5. Track your score at the top of the screen
-7. Click "Reset Game" when you want to start over
+6. Click "Reset Game" to start over

+## Installation

+1. Download the extension files
+2. Open Chrome and go to `chrome://extensions/`
+3. Enable "Developer mode" in the top-right corner
+4. Click "Load unpacked" and select the folder containing the extension files
+5. The Rock Paper Scissors extension is now installed!

+## Development

+This extension was built using:
+- HTML5, CSS3, and JavaScript
+- Three.js for 3D rendering in Advanced mode
+- CSS animations for visual effects
+- Chrome Extension API

+## Troubleshooting

+If the Advanced 3D mode doesn't work properly:
+1. Make sure WebGL is enabled in your browser
+2. Try switching to Simple 3D or Emoji Style mode
+3. Check the browser console for any error messages

+## Credits

+- Developed by: Your Name
+- Icons and design: Original creation
+- Sound effects: Creative Commons licensed

+Enjoy playing Rock Paper Scissors with style!

 ## Compatible Browsers
 - Google Chrome (version 80+)